slatedocs/slate/README.md

   * `/build/index.html.md`
   * `/build/includes/*.md`
 * Webhooks documentation is auto-updated from https://demo.controlshiftlabs.com/api/webhooks.json at build.
 Just redeploy to update.
+* The source XML for the chart under BulkData is in /build/images.
+You can edit it by opening that file on [https://www.draw.io/](https://www.draw.io/).

 ### Content Considerations: